nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

     <td><b>Cardinality:</b> 1..1</td>
   </tr>
 </table>
-A complex extension that contains a reference to a related problem header resource.
+A complex extension that contains a reference to a related ProblemHeader (Condition) profile.

 ### extension[relatedClinicalContent] ###